amaralc/career-and-team-roles/README.md

 - [ ] (Leadership) Mentored and guided engineering managers, fostering their leadership skills.
 - [ ] (Measurable) Successfully led the delivery of at least XX complex projects on time and within budget.

-**Director of Engineering (L6 - M3):** With an impressive and extensive tenure (over 15 years), Directors of Engineering provide leadership across the engineering organization.
+### Director of Engineering (L6 - M3)
+With an impressive and extensive tenure (over 15 years), Directors of Engineering provide leadership across the engineering organization.
 They set the strategic direction for multiple engineering teams, lead complex and ambiguous initiatives, and communicate strategically with all levels in the organization.
 This is a management role.

 - [ ] (Collaboration) Collaborated effectively with cross-functional stakeholders and leaders.
 - [ ] (Communication) Communicated strategically with all levels in the organization and stakeholders.